-The situation has improved during 2021, and very few partners still require our support under special Covid-19 measures, but the future remains uncertain.
+The situation improved during 2021, and very few partners still require support under special Covid-19 measures, but the future remains uncertain.
 We have seen differences between sectors and countries in terms of the severity and effects of the pandemic, its timing and duration, and measures taken by governments.
 New waves of the pandemic may occur, so we will keep monitoring the situation.

 We are concerned about global inequality in the distribution of anti-coronavirus vaccines.
 This is an issue that affects many partners and their clients.
 Humanity will remain at risk as long as some countries are largely excluded from the preventive benefits of vaccination.

 What role has capacity building played in Oikocredit’s response to the pandemic?More questions

-We also created a coronavirus solidarity fund and have used this to help our partners provide extra support to their clients.
-By mid-2021 the fund had distributed € 77,212 to 39 organisations in 19 countries.
-The fund is still available in 2021 to provide financial support, but there have been no new applications for financial help in Q3 2021.
+We also created a coronavirus solidarity fund and used this to help our partners provide extra support to their clients.
+In total the fund distributed € 77,212 to 39 organisations in 19 countries in 2020-21.
 Building on the fund, Oikocredit’s Innovation in Response to Covid-19 programme supports partners in developing adaptive solutions with the people they serve.

 How have Oikocredit’s members and investors been affected by the pandemic?More questions

 Our members and investors have shown great commitment to Oikocredit, and the vast majority have stayed loyal.
-A small number of redemptions and reduced inflow led to a minor decrease in member capital in 2020, but our investment base has remained stable, and since the start of 2021 members and investors have provided an encouraging inflow of new capital, bringing total member capital back to close to pre-pandemic levels.
+A small number of redemptions and reduced inflow led to a minor decrease in member capital in 2020, but our investment base has remained stable.
+In 2021 and the first quarter of 2022 members and investors provided an encouraging inflow of new capital, bringing total member capital back to close to pre-pandemic levels.
 See also: What effect has the coronavirus had on Oikocredit’s performance?